vukovuko/puppeteer-task/README.md

 ### Assumptions made during development

-This script is developed and tested on Node.js version v20.10.0.
+This script is developed and tested on Node.js version v20.10.0 on Windows 10 and on WSL2 (Windows Subsystem for Linux).
 The target website structure is assumed to remain constant.

 ### Potential challenges